PavanRangani/docs/docs/prd/philanthropy/grant.md

 When no payment are made and user try to close the Grant, shows `Delete Gant` dialog with proper message.
 See this [mockup](https://drive.google.com/file/d/1AF6KyqdoJj8aiIkW24OvsFwdywYU1NgN/view)

 When some payments are made and user perform close action shows Close confirmation dialog.
 See this [mockup](https://drive.google.com/file/d/1tpwfnVFdPo58E9lWpV4BS-8ltuEbtocn/view)

+## Convert multi-year grant to custom grant

+- Sometimes multi-year grant payment date needs to be changed.
+So at that time it should be converted to Custom

+- Allows to convert active multi-year grant to custom.
+On this action it shows confirmation dialog.
+- After conversion, as per the rule of custom grant, payment date can also be changed along with amount.

+### UI Requirement

+- Shows `Convert to Custom` action for open multi-year grant in `Grants` tab
+- On click of 'Convert to Custom', shows confirmation dialog //TODO

 ## Browse Grant of organization